burnsco/myBlog/src/posts/cheaper-and-faster-api-gateway-alternative.md

 ## Conclusion

-Now you can stop using API Gateway and save some money !!
+Now you can save some 💰💰 by using Cloudflare Workers !!

 Have a great week !